rocky-linux/documentation/docs/desktop/gnome/decibels.md

 ## How to use

-To use the app, do the following steps:
+To use Decibels, do the following steps:

 1. Click on **Open**
     ![Screenshot of Decibels' landing page with a red rectangle surrounding the blue open button](images/02_decibels.png)